Zaechus/artix-installer/README.md

 ## Assumptions

-* These scripts assume you are already booted into the Artix live disk or you at least have `artools` (it may be called something else now) on your system and have loaded all of the scripts in some way.
-In the live environment, I just used another USB drive that had the scripts and mounted it, but you can probably use `git` or `wget` the raw files directly.
+* These scripts assume you are already booted into the Artix live disk or you at least have `artools` on your system and have loaded all of the scripts in some way.
+These scripts can be loaded with `git`, another USB drive, or perhapts `wget`.
 * It also assumes you want what it wants and adhere to the occasional instructions it gives you, the user, to perform.
 * You're aware that you'll manually have to enter `--type luks1` as a luks option until GRUB gets upgraded from 2.0.4